IBM/get-your-java-microservice-up-and-running/workshop/README.md

 ### Additional resources

-[Here](BLOGS.md) are some blogs that describe how this project has been implemented-
+[Here](BLOGS.md) are some blogs that describe how this project has been implemented.

-The presentation that goes with this workshop is available [here](images/App-Security-Final-V1-20200821.pdf).